|

 ·

-There shall be a Liability
+There shall be an administration fee

-Insurance fee of $5.00 per contestant in each EXCA event.
-This fee shall
+of $10.00 ($5 International) per contestant in each EXCA

-be forwarded to the EXCA within five (5) business days following each
+five (5) business days following each EXCA event.

 ·